Rumic World Home Contact Messageboard Updates

 (Ryoga's Miracle Cure!
 Hand Over that Soap!)

 Ryoga finds Shampoo's waterproof soap that prevents a cursed person from changing when they are splashed with water.
-Ryoga gains new confidence and manages to go on a date with Akane even though Akane believes it is all been arranged by Ranma.
+Ryoga gains new confidence and manages to go on a date with Akane even though Akane quickly realizes it has all been arranged by Ranma and Shampoo to get back their soap.
+Ryoga's excitement proves to be too much, and in his enthusiasm he nearly hugs Akane too roughly, causing Ranma to step in.
 In the end, the soap washes off and Akane still does not realize Ryoga's true feelings for her.

 Episode Staff: